vidstack/files/README.md

 # Vidstack Media Files

-This repository contains media files that are used for testing and demonstration purposes throughout Vidstack's source code, examples and public content.
+This repository contains media files that is used for testing and demonstration purposes throughout Vidstack's source code, examples and public content.

 The audio and video files are extracted from [Agent 327: Operation Barbershop][agent-327-blender],